JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 cd react_frontend/ && yarn install && yarn run dev
 ```

-Another way to solve it is to try to delete the generated image and do it again, you can follow the instructions in: https://github.com/JdeRobot/RoboticsAcademy/blob/humble-devel/docs/generate_a_mini_radi.md
+Another way to solve it is to try to delete the generated image and do it again, you can follow the instructions in: [How to generate a mini radi](https://github.com/JdeRobot/RoboticsAcademy/blob/humble-devel/docs/generate_a_mini_radi.md).

 ### Using Docker compose